ptbsare/bambux1cstreamer/README.md

 A lightweight, self-hosted proxy to re-stream the RTSPS video from a Bambu Lab X1C 3D printer.
 This application addresses the printer's firmware bug that limits the number of concurrent RTSP connections by maintaining a single, persistent connection and re-streaming it to multiple clients via WebRTC.

-This repository now includes two versions of the streamer:
-- **Go (Default, Recommended)**: A high-performance version that directly passes through the H.264 stream without transcoding.
-It offers the best quality, lowest latency, and minimal CPU usage.
-- **Python**: The original implementation that decodes and re-encodes the stream.
-It is kept for compatibility but has higher CPU usage and potential for quality loss.

 ## Features